-WRJ is excited to announce WRJ Incubator Grants, an initiative designed to inspire and enable “outside the box” programs and provide new ideas for all WRJ sisterhoods and Districts.
+In 2015, WRJ was excited to announce WRJ Incubator Grants, an initiative designed to inspire and enable “outside the box” programs and provide new ideas for all WRJ sisterhoods and Districts.
 Many of our sisterhoods have projects they would like to pursue and share but do not have the resources to create them.
-WRJ is providing incubator grants in order to enable the enacting of programs which create caring communities, promote Reform Jewish values, cultivate spiritual or personal growth, or give more women the opportunity to do tikkun olam, repair the world.
+In 2016, WRJ provided Incubator Grants to 10 sisterhoods in order to enable the enacting of programs which create caring communities, promote Reform Jewish values, cultivate spirutal or personal growth, or give more women the opportunity to do tikkun olam, repairing the world.
+The programs were all very successful, and WRJ hopes to provide Incubator Grants again in the future.

 The 2016 Incubator Grants to WRJ sisterhoods to support these unique and replicable programming ideas were awarded to: